BetonQuest/BetonQuest/docs/API/Legacy-API.md

 which can be accessed by `BetonQuest.getInstance().getProfileProvider()`.

 ## Base concepts
-How to write and register new base concepts (events, conditions, objectives, placeholders) in BetonQuest.
+How to write and register new base concepts (actions, conditions, objectives, placeholders) in BetonQuest.

-For Conditions, Events and Placeholders there is the [new API](./Quest/Writing-Implementations. md#writing-new-quest-type-implementations) available.
+For Conditions, Actions and Placeholders there is the [new API](./Quest/Writing-Implementations. md#writing-new-quest-type-implementations) available.

 ### Writing objectives
-Objectives are more complicated because they often use event handlers, and they must store players' data.
+Objectives are more complicated because they often use action handlers, and they must store players' data.
 They extend `Objective` class.
 As always, you need to extract all data from supplied `Instruction` object in the constructor.
 Don't register listeners in the constructor!

-If your objective handles changing data (like amount of mobs left to kill) you should create a class extending `ObjectiveData`.
+If your objective handles changing data (like number of mobs left to kill) you should create a class extending `ObjectiveData`.
-For example `block` objective does need to store amount of blocks left to place/break, and it does that using "BlockData" class.
+For example `block` objective does need to store number of blocks left to place/break, and it does that using "BlockData" class.
 In the constructor it receives three strings: data string, ID of the player and ID of the objective.
 The latter two are used by BetonQuest to correctly save and load the former one from the database.